rflandau/Orv/README.md

 #### Lazy Depth/Height Knowledge

 Another approach would be to force vks to request up the tree when a vk wants to join it.
 This would allow the root to approve new height changes and allow vk's lazily learn about their actual height.
 This shifts the burden around a bit, potentially increasing the already-likely hotspot on root.
 However, this method could support depth *or* height and increase the rate at which children learn about changes to their ancestry.

+## Rivering in Spirit versus Rivering in Action

+The intention of rivers is to improve the robustness of a vault by duplicating information across nodes.
+By rivering two siblings, you dramatically reduce the fragmentation of services that would occur should the parent node die.
+By rivering the roots of two vaults, you can horizontally scale and thus widen the pool of services available to both trees.

+### Multi-hop Gossip

+...

+Enabling gossip to propagate through rivers beyond two hops (s.t. gossip from A could reach D via B & C (A <-> B <-> C <-> D)) improves knowledge within the river and thus further increases vault resiliency.
+However, this does not gel with the fact that node knowledge is spatially limited to a single hop, both in terms of river peers *and* parent/child relations (aka a VK knows its parent, immediate children, and its river peers, but does not know its grandchildren, grandparent, or the river peers of its peer).
+Specifically, the issue comes from gossip recirculation: because rivers can have cycles, gossip that hops through the river can return to its source without the source being able to identify that the information was originally its own.

+Consider this perfectly valid (multi-hop) river: A <-> B <-> C <-> A.
+If gossip can propagate more than two hops, A can reach A. If A offers service X, this information will travel to B, then C, and finally back to A. A will not be able to identify that the source of service X was itself.
+It can see an identical record, but cannot confirm that it is, in fact, the same record as opposed to a different instance that happens to have the same information.
+Should service X expire on A, A will remove it from its known services, but continue to propagate the gossip version.

+#### Potential Solutions

+##### Limit Hops

+The most straightforward solution and the solution used by Slims (NYI).
+Gossip is originated with a hop count of 2.

+##### Source Field

+Gossip could include a source field, enabling a node to not unduly propagate its own services.

+This comes with substantial limitations, most notably that stale information may continue to propagate forever if the cycle does not include the source.

+To similar effect, an implementation could hash the record and use that as a unique identifier as long as the hash includes a timestamp.
+Hashing just the address will have the same problem noted above (identical addresses but referring to different service instances).

 ## Token buckets, request fairness, and supernodes